 Master’s Degree Programs

-Our electrical engineering programs remain highly recognized—ranked 32 by U.S. News and World Report and in the top 20 by the National Research Council.Stephen M. Phillips
+Our electrical engineering programs remain highly recognized—ranked 32 by U.S. News and World Report in 2019.Stephen M. Phillips

 Opportunities for study beyond the bachelor’s degree exist in several areas, including computer engineering, control systems, electromagnetics, antennas and microwave circuits, electronic and mixed-signal circuit design, electric power and energy systems, signal processing and communications, physical electronics and photonics and arts, media and engineering.
 Studies may lead to the degrees of master of science (M.S.) or the Master of Science in Engineering (M.S.E.).